 Let it dry for a few minutes and there you go!!!

-We got some pretty drawers here!!!
+We got some pretty new drawer dividers here!!!

 Time to put those drawers back into the desk.